Omnibus Clause: Everything You Need to Know

 An easy to understand an example of vicarious liability is an employer who is legally responsible for a car accident that was the result of the negligent actions of their employee.
 When an employee is negligent while performing their job duties, their employer will be liable for their actions under common law.
 If, for example, a general contractor causes an auto accident and they are sued, the auto insurance policy of the subcontractor may cover the lawsuit if the policy includes an omnibus clause.

 If you need help finding out if your insurance policy includes an omnibus clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.